 These over-ears are decently stable.
 They fit nicely on your head and apply enough pressure to stay in place, even when shaking your head.
 Their lightweight design doesn’t make them slide off when tilting your head forward or backward and should be stable enough for running.
 They are also wireless, which means you don’t have to worry about the headphones getting yanked off because the cable got hooked on something.

-The Cowin SE7 are mediocre-sounding closed-back over-ear headphones.
 They have a boomy bass that lacks thump and rumble, and their mid-range is overemphasized which makes the vocals and lead instruments sound thick and cluttered.
 Also, their treble is fairly underemphasized, and high frequencies will lack detail and presence.
 Overall, these headphones will be better suited for bass-heavy music and will not be ideal for vocal-centric genres.

 We also noticed a big difference in bass delivery when the noise-canceling feature was turned on.
 The bass seemed to drop when ANC was working, and the drop is quite noticeable.
 Since they provide only average isolation, some may prefer not to use the ANC since it negatively affects the audio quality.

 The frequency response of the SE7 is decently consistent.
 In the bass range, the maximum deviation measured across our five human subjects is about 3dB, which is subtle but noticeable.
 In the treble range, up to 10kHz, the maximum deviation measured across five re-seats was about 12dB, but mostly in a narrow range around 5kHz.